 Brinjal pickle makes a delicious accompaniment to any Indian meal, or else try it with other things too - I can imagine using it on top of cheese to perk up a sandwich, for example.
 It's juicy, filled with your favorite Indian flavors and a great way to use up some eggplant too, if you need another excuse.

-- 2tbsp shaved palm sugar (or approx 1tbsp brown sugar)
+- 2 tablespoon palm sugar ground/shaved from block (or approx ½ volume brown sugar)

 - Cut the eggplant in to slices and sprinkle over the salt.
 Leave to sit for around 3-5min until liquid droplets form on top.
 Meanwhile, lightly toast the mustard and cumin seeds then grind them along with the fenugreek seeds, pepper and chili.